-A large, vigorous and impressive leafy plant in the field with a mild and less urgent need to enforce itself on the palate than its cousin, garlic, it is really a fat bottomed leek with garlic tendencies.
+As its name suggests, Elephant Garlic is a large, vigorous and impressive leafy plant in the field, with a mild and less urgent need to enforce itself on the palate than its cousin garlic.
+This oversized bulb is in essence a fat-bottomed leek with garlic tendencies.

-When it comes to planting time, which for us on the Isle of Wight is September, then there is a real pleasure in planting cloves the size of most garlic bulbs, in rows, three plants to the yard/metre, with the Island sun on our backs and that glorious soft September light enhancing the beautiful landscape, yet still warm enough to make the soil feel welcoming to next year's Elephant crop to be.
+When it comes to growing elephant garlic (which for us at The Garlic Farm Isle of Wight is in September), there is a real pleasure in planting cloves that are the size of most garlic bulbs, in rows, with three plants to the yard/meter, the Island sun on our backs and that glorious soft September light enhancing the beautiful landscape -still warm enough to make the soil feel welcoming to next year's Elephant Garlic crop.